 Beginning of the year activities are a great opportunity to get to know new students and make them feel welcome in your classroom.

-Classroom Scavenger Hunt
+1. Classroom Scavenger Hunt

 Once they find their object, they stand by it, and wait for the others to find theirs.
 If you have time, switch up the cards, and play again.

-Back to School Write the Room
+3. Back to School Write the Room

 Write the room is on the list of activities for the first day of school (or first week), because it’s an interactive way for kids in Prek, kindergarten, and first grade to feel successful with work.

 It includes levels for those who are simply looking for pictures, and leveled cards and recording sheet for those who are looking for beginning sounds.
 Level 2 would probably be best for first grade.

-Extra Time on the Playground
+4. Extra Time on the Playground

-This seems like an obvious plan, yet it can be underrated.
-It was best aid inside the Teachers on a Budget group, taking the kids to the playground makes them excited to come to school the next day.
+Aside from the many physical benefits, taking the kids to the playground makes them excited to come to school the next day.
 If possible, get the kids outside a couple times a day.

-Taking Pictures as a First Day of School Activity
+5. Taking Pictures as a First Day of School Activity

 Time goes by fast during the first weeks of school.
 Before it’s too late, take each kid’s picture.
 You can set up a cute background, or simply take their picture by the classroom door.

-Magic Dough for Students
+6. Magic Play Dough

 This magical, homemade, playdough is so much fun make for the kids – regardless of grade level.

 Keep it simple – give each kid a piece of paper, and let them color it to match the color inside their magic dough.
 This would also be a great way to lead into a simple and fun color graphing activity.

 Don’t forget about your students who celebrated a birthday over the Summer.
 Take a few minutes to celebrate them with a simple and affordable birthday prize.

-Create an Open House Display
+8. Create an Open House Display

 Once the kids have spent a day in your classroom, they are eager to bring in their families, and show off all the hard word they’ve already done.

 Read “Our Class is a Family“, read a poem, draw a picture, create a family display.
 This would look cute on a bulletin board in the classroom, or as a hallway display for parents to see the first time they visit the school.

-Cute Name Crafts and Activities for the First Day of School
+9. Cute Name Crafts and Activities for the First Day of School

 Nothing means more to elementary students than their own name.
 If there is nothing else they know, almost all of the young children know their name, and they are eager to share it.

-First Day Jitters
+11. Read Aloud First Day Jitters

 The kids absolutely love it!
 Take a container of sprinkles and label it jitters.
 We add the jitters to our juice labeled Jitter Juice. it is such a fun activity to do as an ice-breaker.

-School Scavenger Hunt
+12. School Scavenger Hunt

 There are several picture books you can read with the kids during the first week of school that lend themselves to a scavenger hunt around the school.
 Whichever book you decide, be sure to show them the office, cafeteria, walk them through the lunch line area, the specials, and bathrooms.